saturn77/VeCheck/README.md

 bit widths as shown by the $clog2 function in the resolution of the data types uT and dT.

-### Example Class
+### Example Class Usage

-Consider the implementation of a heartbeat counter below comprised of an up counter for the frame, and a down counter for the duty cycle.
+Consider the implementation of a heartbeat counter shown below comprised of an up counter for the frame, and a down counter for the duty cycle.
+These counters are implementing by referencing the class object from the package CounterPkg.

 The handling of data types with the localparams uT and dT are local to the class and allow for great flexibility when instantiating the class, and the designer does not have to repeat this type of code in the higher